-4) Tap “+” next to Apple TV Remote underneath the heading More Controls, then touch and hold next to the control and drag it to a desired position.
+4) Tap “+” next to Apple TV Remote underneath the heading More Controls, then tap and hold next to the control and drag it to a desired position.

 5) Close out the Settings app, then open the Control Center overlay.